hechoendrupal/drupal-console-book/es/commands/generate-entity-config.md

 ## Opciones disponibles
 Opción | Detalles
 -------|-------------
---module | Nombre del módulo.
+--module | The Module name.
---entity-class | Clase de la entidad de configuración --entity-name | Nombre de la entidad de configuración --base-path | El directorio raíz para las rutas de la entidad de configuración --label | Etiqueta
+--entity-class | The config entity class
+--entity-name | The config entity name
+--base-path | The base-path for the config entity routes --label | The label
---bundle-of | Actúa como un bundle de entidades de contenido
+--bundle-of | Acts as bundle for content entities